The Authentic Cruise Company

 Deluxe Veranda Suite

-Deluxe Veranda Suites keep the iconic suite configuration – one of the most successful in the industry – while enhancing your creature comforts and destination immersion.
-Located on the privileged upper mid levels, Deluxe Veranda Suites have spacious interiors with a bedroom area that includes a large writing desk and comfortable living room with a convertible sofa (able to accommodate a third berth).
+Deluxe Veranda Suites keep the iconic suite configuration—one of the most successful in the industry—while enhancing your creature comforts and destination immersion.
+Located on the privileged upper-mid levels, Deluxe Veranda Suites have spacious interiors with a bedroom area that includes a large writing desk and comfortable living room with a convertible sofa (able to accommodate a third berth).
 Even better, the balcony is larger and more beautiful than ever, offering ample space to relax and enjoy sweeping views, wherever you are.

-One bedroom: 33.1 sq.m. including veranda
+One bedroom: 33.1 sq m including veranda (5 sq m)

-Please note that the 3rd guest will sleep on a comfortable sofa bed in the reception area of the suite.
+Please note that the third guest will sleep on a comfortable sofa bed in the reception area of the suite.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.